EXCLUSIVE-Court action seeks probe of Trump’s Scottish golf course buys | Law-Order

 Avaaz challenges that reasoning in its court action, which asks the Court of Session in Edinburgh to rule that Scotland’s ministers have sole responsibility to determine whether to apply for an unexplained wealth order and cannot delegate that responsibility to other people or institutions.
 It also argued that the legal standard for issuing the wealth order against Trump had been met and that Scotland's leaders had failed to perform their duty.
 If the court sides with Avaaz, the government would need to make a decision.
 The ministers could, in theory, decide to pursue the wealth order against Trump.
 Or they could find a new argument for rejecting it but that may open them up to further litigation.

+A Scottish government spokesman said: "It would be inappropriate for us to comment on an ongoing legal action."
 A spokesman for Trump did not respond to a request for comment.
-His son, Eric Trump - a director of the Scottish golf courses - said in February that Scottish politicians who supported the unexplained wealth order were "advancing their personal agendas" and that the Trump Organization had "made an overwhelming contribution to the leisure and tourism industry."
-CALL TO 'TAKE ACTION'
+His son, Eric Trump - a director of the Scottish golf courses - said in February that Scottish politicians who supported the unexplained wealth order were “advancing their personal agendas” and that the Trump Organization had “made an overwhelming contribution to the leisure and tourism industry.”

-Avaaz lawyers and opposition politicians - including members of the Greens, Labor, and Liberal Democrat parties - have criticized the majority's interpretation of the law governing unexplained wealth orders.
-"It raises eyebrows as to why Ministers are not availing themselves of this ability to put questions to the Trump Organization," said Nick Flynn, legal director at Avaaz, a nonprofit that has pressed for the Scottish probe since 2019 as part of its global push for investigations into Trump.
-"If Trump can't explain the source of the money, then the Scottish government has the responsibility to take action."
+“It isn’t clear why the Scottish government have dragged their heels over this," Patrick Harvie, leader of the Greens, said in a statement.
+"An unexplained wealth order would be a clear signal that business in Scotland must be transparent and accountable no matter the individual involved.”
 In 2006, Trump bought 1,000 acres in Aberdeenshire for more than $10 million.
-Since then, he's spent another $60 million building a golf course, a small hotel, and a handful of holiday cottages, according to company filings with the UK corporate registry.
+Since then, he’s spent another $60 million building a golf course, a small hotel and a handful of holiday cottages, according to company filings with the UK corporate registry.
 The Trump Organization has said in public statements and filings that it has spent a total of more than $140 million on the development.
-Trump, an avid golfer whose mother was Scottish, made a bigger investment in Turnberry, a seaside course that has four times hosted The Open - Europe's only golf major.
-In 2014, he bought Turnberry's course and resort for $60 million.
-Company filings in the UK show that Trump's company spent another $100 million on course upgrades and other expenses.

-DISPUTED QUOTE ABOUT RUSSIAN MONEY Patrick Harvie, leader of the Greens, has expressed concerns in Scottish Parliament over how the courses were funded.
-"Big questions remain over Trump's business dealings in Scotland," he said in February 2020.
-The purchase of the two courses, he said, "was part of Trump's huge cash spending spree in the midst of a global financial crisis, while his son was bragging about money pouring in from Russia."
+DISPUTED QUOTE ABOUT RUSSIAN MONEY Harvie, the Greens' leader, has expressed concerns in Scottish Parliament over how the courses were funded.
+“Big questions remain over Trump’s business dealings in Scotland,” he said in February 2020.
+The purchase of the two courses, he said, "were part of Trump’s huge cash spending spree in the midst of a global financial crisis, while his son was bragging about money pouring in from Russia.”

-Harvie was referring to a comment attributed to Eric Trump by veteran golf writer James Dodson, who relayed a conversation with Trump's son in a 2017 interview with National Public Radio.
+Harvie was referring to a comment attributed to Eric Trump by veteran golf writer James Dodson, who relayed a conversation with Trump’s son in a 2017 interview with National Public Radio.
 Dodson said Eric Trump told him the courses were financed with money from Russia.
-Eric Trump has denied commenting on Russian money to Dodson and called Harvie's comments in Scottish Parliament false.
+Eric Trump has denied making the comment about Russian money to Dodson and called Harvie's comments in Scottish Parliament false.
 Donald Trump has denied that he used any money from Russian sources to buy the Scottish golf courses.

 Reuters interviewed Dodson, a Golf Magazine columnist and the biographer of golf legend Arnold Palmer.
-He said Eric Trump remarked Russian money while the two were talking at Donald Trump's golf club in Charlotte, North Carolina, in August 2013.
-Dodson said the golf industry was going through financial difficulties when Trump purchased several clubs and that banks were reluctant to provide loans for golf course investments.
-"It was really a simple question," Dodson said.
-"I said: 'How are you finding all these acquisitions?'
-He said: 'We don't rely on American banks.
-We get all the money we need from foreign investors'.
+He said Eric Trump made the remark about Russian money while the two were talking at Donald Trump's golf club in Charlotte, North Carolina, in August 2013.
+Dodson said the golf industry was going through financial difficulties when Trump purchased a number of clubs and that banks were reluctant to provide loans for golf course investments.
+“It was really a simple question,” Dodson said.
+“I said: ‘How are you funding all these acquisitions?’
+He said: ‘We don't rely on American banks.
+We get all the money we need from foreign investors’.
 And I remember asking if he meant the Chinese.
-And he said, 'No, we get all the money we need to get right out of Russia'."
+And he said, ‘No, we get all the money we need to get right out of Russia’."

 A spokeswoman for the Trump Organization said Dodson’s recollection was incorrect.